ferdicodes/potion/README.md

-A vim plugin for _Why's Potion
+A vim plugin for _Why's Potion!